dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.3.0 =
+		* Attempt to fix emoji issue reported by @acegiak
+		* Duration to be deprecated and replaced by start date and end date.
+The presence of a duration field will still be used.
+		* Start/Published Date and End/Updated Date have an updated input field instead of a text string
+		* Response caching removed due limited utility
+		* Removal of older code in favor of new templating system for each kind
+		* Font icon replaced with SVG icons.
+		* Retrieve button now generates an alert if the URL box is blank or does not have a URL.
+		* Start of contextual help system
+		* Hooks for possible future author data to be stored/retrieved from a nicknames cache
+		* Activation of the jam post kind, previously reserved.
 	= Version 2.2.1 =
 		* Minor Tweaks and Bugfixes from changes in 2.2.0.
 		* Inputs Sanitized for Your Protection